Flagship report

 Data integrity

 Every figure in this report is attributed to a named, public source.
 Where a number could not be verified, it was left out rather than estimated.
-The roles and leadership sections are Evara's own qualitative view and carry no invented figures.
+The roles, career levels, leadership and outlook sections are Evara's own qualitative view and carry no invented figures.

 This report combines independent market data with Evara's own qualitative view of the commercial talent market in UK intralogistics.
 The two are kept separate and clearly labelled.